dmbarbour/glas/docs/GlasApps.md

   * *port* - normally included to determine which port to bind, but may be left to dynamic allocation.
   * *addr* - indicates which local ethernet interfaces to bind; if unspecified, binds all of them.
  * **read:(from:UdpRef)** - returns the next available Message value, consisting of `(port:Port, addr:Addr, data:Binary)`.
 This refers to the remote UDP port and address, and the binary data payload.
 Fails if there is no available message.
- * **write(to:UdpRef, data:Message)** - output a message using same form as messages read.
+ * **write(to:UdpRef, data:Message)** - output a message using same `(port, addr, data)` record as messages read.
 Returns unit.
 Write may fail if the connection is in an error state, and attempting to write to an invalid port or address or oversized packets may result in an error state.
+ * **move:(from:UdpRef, to:UdpRef)** - rename a reference.
+Fails if 'to' ref already in use, or 'from' ref is unused.
+Returns unit.
+After move, the roles of these references is reversed.
  * **state:UdpRef**
   * *init*
   * *ok*
   * *error:Value*
  * **info:UdpRef** - For a successfully connected UDP connection, returns a `(port:Port, addrs:[List, Of, Addr])` pair.
 Fails if still initializing, or if there was an error during initialization.
- * **close:UdpRef**
+ * **close:UdpRef** - Return reference to unused state, releasing system resources.

 An Addr could be a 32-bit number (IPv4), a 128-bit number (IPv6), or a string such as "www.google.com" or "192.168.1.42".
 Similarly, a Port can be a 16-bit number or a string such as "ftp" that is externally associated with a port (cf. `/etc/services` in Linux).

-At the moment, I'm not providing APIs for `getaddrinfo` and similar address lookup services.
-It is feasible to do so later, but it is very low priority.

-*Note:* Half-closed TCP is a potentially useful feature, but has been effectively disabled by many routers to help resist Denial of Service attacks.
-I've decided to not support it in this API.
+Notes:

+To simplify the API, I'm not providing the addrinfo family of methods.
+In theory, we could implement this using network access to DNS servers and file access to DNS configurations (e.g. `/etc/resolv.conf`).
+In practice, I think most apps won't need lookup separate from connect.

+I've excluded the half-close TCP feature because too many routers disable this feature by applying a short timeout after half-close.
+A TCP connection should be closed when the full TCP interaction is complete.

+I'm very interested the raw network socket API, but I've decided to elide this for now.

 ## Web Applications